zhangster12/Obsidian-BJJ-Notes/Positions/Side Control.md

 # Escape
+If it’s diffilcute to get the frames in, bridge and use ur bicep to drive them overhead.

 To escape **Side Control**, you need to:
 - Elbow frame at the hip.
 - Get the shoulder to the mat.